Andryushik/ecommerce-store/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server for Admin Dashboard on <http://localhost:3000> then run the development server for the store on the <http://localhost:3001>

 ```bash
 npm run dev